simonskodt/architectural-reconstruction/README.md

 ## Content

-This repository will only consist of the scripts that I used for the reconstruction, as well as my time allocation in the project.
+This repository will only consist of the scripts that I used for the reconstruction.

 ## Notebooks for Inspiration